hailugebru/AKS-VN2/blog-aks-vn2-draft.md

 ---

-## Get started

-- Try VN2 in a non-production AKS cluster — the [deployment guide on Microsoft Learn](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-virtual-nodes) is the starting point.
-- Stand up one confidential pod alongside a regular workload and verify the attestation report.
-- Pick one bursty or multi-tenant workload from your portfolio and prototype it on VN2.

 **VN2 expands what AKS can run — more capacity, stronger isolation, per-second economics — without changing the Kubernetes operating model you already use.** Same `kubectl`, same manifests, same GitOps.
 New ceiling.
 ---